ted-ross/nexus/README.md

     3) Message routing with AMQP
     4) Some approaches to multi-threading and memory/buffer management.

-    The server now offers a set of three nailed-up FIFO queues which can be addressed for send or receive using the Proton messenger examples and an address like the following:

-    amqp://<host>/queue1
+    The target executable, nexus-router, is a message router that registers addresses based on outbound links (subscriptions) and forwards all messages to their destinations.
+Addresses currently have the form:

+    amqp://<host>/any-text

 Dependencies:

-    Please note that this project depends on Qpid Proton-C.  At present, Proton has not yet been released.
-In order to build nexus, you will need to manually set two variables in CMake to complete the linkage to Proton.
+    Please note that this project depends on Qpid Proton-C.  Nexus can be built against both 0.1 and 0.2 versions of Proton (and will track versions going forward).

+    If you wish to use a source-built version of Proton, you will need to manually set two variables in CMake to complete the linkage to Proton.

     Assuming you've built a checked-out version of Proton, the following CMake